milosjocic1/SEI-Project-3/README.md

 ## Description

-This project was assigned at the end of the eighth week of General Assembly’s 3-month SEI (Software Engineering Immersive) course, which teaches people who don't how to code the basics of software engineering with a view to launching a career in the tech sector.
+This project was assigned at the end of the eighth week of General Assembly’s 3-month SEI (Software Engineering Immersive) course, which teaches people who don't know how to code the basics of software engineering with a view to launching a career in the tech sector.
 The aim of this project was to design an app in Python using the Django framework over the course of one week.
 This project was a group project together with two other students on the course.

 ## Deployment link